Manoj-Jakkampudi/Manoj-Jakkampudi/README.md

-## Hi there 👋 I AM Manoj Jakkampudi
+## Hi there 👋 I am Manoj Jakkampudi
 <-- I'M a AI & ML Specialist and Python developer

 # 💫 About Me: